loading

 Similar to how we can set different environments[] in each sample snippet, we use the key breakpoints[] to include snapshots at various screen sizes.

 By default, we snapshot at the desktop size.
-Additional options are available:
+Additional options include:

 breakpoints: ['mobile', 'tablet-portrait', 'tablet-landscape', 'desktop-large', 'ultra-wide'],

-Technical note: Backstop uses viewports but to align ourselves between sample snippets and additional scenarios, breakpoints is used in both places.
-Read more in (script comments).
+Technical note: Backstop uses viewports but to align ourselves between sample snippets and additional scenarios, breakpoints is used in both places

 Example

-We know that Autograph's "Sign here" flag hides itself in mobile only so
+We know that Autograph's "Sign here" flag hides itself in mobile only, so we will add a snapshot to each breakpoint available to ensure that's the case:

 Autograph/samples.js